djc6460/sentiment/README.md

 # Generally Useful for any System:
 PopOut!, Drag Upload, Drag Ruler, Dice so Nice, Dice Tray, Quick Insert

+# Token Variant Art Support
+There are special fields to use with Token Variant Art to make automatic swapping of borders when you lock in a color.
+Use the following as an expression: actor.system.currentSwingName="blue"
+You replace blue with the attribute's name (case sensitive), or you can override a color's currentSwingName name by changing the color's "internal name" value.
+(Todo, create and link a config here for global borders)

+(Todo: Image Guide)
+To get to a token's settings for this:
+1) Click the token
+2) Right Click the TVA button (should be bottom right icon)
+3) Select "Mappings"
+4) From here, in the top bar you can select global to make global overlays for all tokens if you want.
+5) Click the little plus for a new mapping.
+6) Paste the above expression in to the expression column
+7) Check the "Overlay" checkbox.
+8) Click the gear next to overlay
+9) Go to the image tab and click "Add Image"
+10) Browse files to your border overlay.

+You can also fully replace a token if desired instead of using an overlay, and this is just the bare basics of TVA's features.

 ## Current todo list
 # Trivial